WSUReuther/SuperManual/docs/03_shared/03_05_instances.md

 Digital Object Instances are used to associate links to digital content (e.g., a digitized PDF or image on the Reuther's file server, digital materials in WSULS Digital Collections, an archived website in Archive-It, etc.).
 Digital Object Instances require a linked Digital Object record to effectively create a link from an Archival Object to its online manifestation.

+!!! note
-!!! note When adding Digital Object instances for digitized materials, ensure that a Resource-level [Existence and Location of Copies](../03_04_notes.md#existence-and-location-of-copies) note has been added.
+"When adding Digital Object instances for digitized materials, ensure that a Resource-level [Existence and Location of Copies](../03_04_notes.md#existence-and-location-of-copies) note has been added"

 ### Creating a Digital Object